hweidner/check-mk-goodies/autopb/README.md

 1. Install the `autopb` script under `local/bin` of your Checkmk site and make it executable.
-2. Create a directory `local/lib/autopb` and place the file `hosts.mk.tt` there.
-   (This is a template of a `host.mk` file for the Perl Template Toolkit.)
-3. Install the Perl Template Toolkit and the rsync package.
+2. Install the Perl Template Toolkit and the rsync package.
 E.g. on Debian or Ubuntu, do
    ```
    # apt install libtemplate-perl rsync
    ```
-4. In Checkmk, create a WATO folder (Setup -> Hosts -> Create Folder) named `autopb`.
+3. In Checkmk, create a WATO folder (Setup -> Hosts -> Create Folder) named `autopb`.
 Do not manually create any hosts in that folder.
-5. In Checkmk, create a rule of type _Periodic Service Discovery_ in the `autopb` folder.
+4. In Checkmk, create a rule of type _Periodic Service Discovery_ in the `autopb` folder.
 Specify that a service discovery should be performed every 15 minutes, and that the service configuration should be automatically updated in the mode _Refresh all services and host labels (Tabula rasa)_.
    Changes should be grouped for e.g. 5 minutes, and activated automatically.
-6. Run the `local/bin/autopb` script manually once.
+5. Run the `local/bin/autopb` script manually once.
 If there is piggyback data available, this might take a while, as every new host is discovered.
-7. In `etc/cron.d/autopb`, create a cron job that runs the script e.g. every 15
+6. In `etc/cron.d/autopb`, create a cron job that runs the script e.g. every 15
    minutes:
    ```
    */15 * * * *  $HOME/local/bin/autopb